Lower Peak Forest Canal

 Referring to the Tithe Map below, the land to the north of Kettle Dock is referred to as 'Coal pit banks, waste land, pasture and garden'.
 This suggests that prior to the date of this map (1841) that waste material from coal pits was disposed of in this area and four suspected pit shafts have been identified on the map.
 The land to the south of the dock is referred to as 'Kettle Dock and Stone Pit Field'.
 This information supplies the name of both the dock and of a named pit but the location of this is unknown.
 The siting of Kettle Dock suggests that it was used as a loading stage where boats could be filled with coal from a number of shallow pits in the vicinity.

-At the time of this map the landowner of 'Kettle Dock and Stone Pit Field' was Edward Hyde Clarke and the occupier was Thomas Ashton Sr. Edward Hyde Clarke resided at Hyde Hall, a short distance to the south, while Thomas Ashton Sr (1775/6-1845) was the founder of the textile industry in Hyde, based at Flowery Field.
-When he died in 1845, he left the business to his two sons, Samuel Ashton (7 Nov 1804-Apr 1860) and Thomas Ashton Jr (1818-1898).
-Thomas Ashton Jr served as the first mayor of Hyde in 1881, as well as becoming the High Sheriff of Lancashire, and being a magistrate for Cheshire and Lancashire.
+At the time of this Tithe Map the landowner of 'Kettle Dock and Stone Pit Field' was Edward Hyde Clarke and the occupier was Thomas Ashton (the Elder).
+Edward Hyde Clarke resided at Hyde Hall, a short distance to the south, while Thomas Ashton (the Elder) was the founder of the textile industry in Hyde, based at Flowery Field.
+He was responsible for creating one of the largest and longest-lived textile companies and when he died in 1845 he left the business to his two sons, Samuel Ashton (7 Nov 1804-Apr 1860) and Thomas Ashton Sr (1818-1898), along with the majority of his personal estate and property, which was worth just under £60,000.
+In 1854 Samuel Ashton and Thomas Ashton Sr formed Ashton Brothers & Co out of their father's business, maintaining its position of one of the largest independent employers in Hyde until its sale to Courtaulds in 1968.
+The Ashton family founded several cotton mills in the area, including Apethorn Mill and Woodley Mill, the latter being built in 1828.
+As well as their interest in textiles the family established a calico printing works and they also had coal-mining interests.

 By c.1875, a building had been erected over the site of Kettle Dock fronted by a wharf, so the dock was filled in to enable this to be constructed.
 Nearby to the south, Throstle Bank Mill and Flowery Field Wharf had been built on 'Kettle Dock and Stone Pit Field' but it is likely that some mill buildings were extant on this field prior to 1841 although they are not shown on the map.